tobypatterson/pred_machine_learning/Machine Learning 010 - Project Writeup.md

 testingSet  = training[-inTrain,]
 ```

-Next will train the model using all remaining variables using the _randomForest_ algorithm with the default options, and build a prediction based on our testing dataset.
+Next we will train the model using all remaining variables using the _randomForest_ algorithm with the default options, and build a prediction based on our testing dataset.

 ```r